-Bilingual jobs are plentiful in today's tough job market, and students seeking a competitive edge may be considering a minor in Spanish.
-As with any supplemental education, the Spanish minor adds some additional coursework to an already full academic load, so students may wonder if it really worth the trouble.
-By taking some time to gather information and compare the benefits and disadvantages, students can determine if it is worth it to minor in Spanish.
+Bilingual jobs are plentiful in today's tough job market, and students seeking a competitive edge should consider a minor in Spanish.
+As with any supplemental education, the Spanish minor adds some additional coursework to an already full academic load.

 Check the Requirements

-Before students can determine whether a minor in Spanish is worth their time, they must know the requirements for earning it.
-Some universities, such as New York University, require only five additional classes and students can include Spanish literature classes, some of which are taught in English.
-Other universities such as the University of Illinois, Urbana-Champaign allow students to pursue a Spanish minor in one of three subcategories: literature, linguistics or culture studies.
+Before you can determine whether a minor in Spanish is worth your time, check the requirements for earning it.
+Some universities, such as New York University, require only five additional classes, and students can include Spanish literature classes, some of which are taught in English.
+Other universities, such as the University of Illinois, Urbana-Champaign, allow students to pursue a Spanish minor in one of three subcategories: literary analysis, Hispanic linguistics, or cultural analysis.
 Also, though not a requirement, these foreign language departments strongly encourage students minoring in Spanish to study abroad.

 Consider the Benefits

 Spanish fluency makes job applicants more desirable because they can communicate with a wider group of consumers and clients.
 This is especially true in states with a high number of Spanish speakers.
 Speaking Spanish also makes college graduates eligible for jobs that require fluency in two languages, such as bilingual teaching, health care or social worker positions.
 There are also personal benefits to speaking Spanish fluently, such as being able to communicate when traveling to foreign countries.
-Even at home in the United States, Spanish fluency is useful because Spanish is the second most widely spoken language in America.
+Even at home in the United States, Spanish fluency is useful because Spanish is the second most widely spoken language in the U.S. by far (38.4 million U.S. residents spoke Spanish at home in 2013).

 Consider the Disadvantages